 At 12.3 ounces this is on the heavy side for sure.

 We realize that the weight on this press is not particularly conducive to backpacking, though for car camping it's perfectly fine.
-And, if you absolutely love this system but can't get past its heftiness, you're in luck: Espro makes an ultralight version that cuts the weight back to just 7.5 ounces.
-Still on the heavy side for backpacking, but not completely out of the question.
+And, if you love this system but can't get past its heftiness, you're in luck: Espro makes an ultralight version that cuts the weight back to just 7.5 ounces.
+Still on the heavy side for backpacking, but not entirely out of the question.

 The various parts of the Espro.
 It's on the heavy side but there's also an ultralight version available.